 The bachelor’s degree in biology provides students with the intellectual and technical skills to succeed in a career in a multitude of careers (e.g. medicine, forensics, wildlife, etc.).
 Students gain an understanding of living organisms, of how organisms interact with their environment, and of the process of biological investigation.
 The curriculum provides students with a knowledge base in molecular, cellular, organismal, ecological, and evolutionary biology, as well as allowing emphasis in an area of interest.
 Acquisition of experience outside the classroom is often important in the pursuit of biological careers.
 To gain such experience, students may participate in research projects, either assisting faculty or developing student-initiated projects.
 Undergraduate research can be an exciting intellectual journey.
 Students may also pursue internships with government agencies, businesses, hospitals, and other professionals in the area.

-There are seven emphases available in the B.S. in Biology degree, or a student may choose to graduate without an emphasis.
-Click on each emphasis for the curriculum required to complete that emphasis.
+There are seven emphases available in the B.S. in Biology degree, (or a student may choose to graduate without an emphasis):

 The Department of Biological Sciences also offers a B.S. in Biology, Secondary Education for students who are interested in obtaining a teaching certification which will enable them to pursue the noble career of teaching at the secondary school level.
 A non-degree curriculum in Pre-Forestry and Pre-Wildlife Management allows students to complete course work at Boise State University before transferring to a program at other institutions.
 Alternatively, a number of our students have secured wildlife and fisheries positions with a Biology degree from Boise State University.
 Our Pre-Medical, Pre-Dental, Pre-Veterinary, Pre-Chiropractic, and Pre-Physician Assistant students who graduate with a degree in biology are highly successful at gaining admission to excellent professional schools, and typically find themselves better prepared than their cohorts from other institutions.
 Biology graduates have also been quite successful at gaining admission to M.S. and Ph.D. programs.
 Other students have begun working in their field immediately after completing their B.S. degree.